reframejs/reframe/helpers/wildcard-api/examples.md

 };
 ~~~

-An endpoint simply being function, we can also make side effects such as mutations:
+Also, an endpoint can make side effects such as mutations.

 ~~~js
 const {endpoints} = require('wildcard-api');